YannGarcia/repo/dev/g++/projects/ek-tm4c12x/libhal/README.md

 # libhal project

 ## Introduction
 The name libhal stands for library for Hardware Abstract Layer.
-The idea is to prpvide the same interface for all my electronic hardware (Linux base hardware or Baremetal hardware)
+The idea is to provide the same interface for all my electronic hardwares (Linux base hardware or Baremetal hardware)
+NOTE  The test application (test/testlib.c) contains non optimised code (no read/wirte functions...).
+The purpose is to provide step by step tests

 ## How to build the project
 Pleas foLlow the steps below: